Azeot/ICELAB-data-collection-authorization/README.md

 ## DONE

 - Local provisioning of containers with:
-  - RabbitMq with OAuth2 plugin enabled;
+  - RabbitMq with OAuth2 plugin enabled, data and conf persisted locally;
+    - Username and password for receiver client with internal auth;
-  - Keycloak;
+  - Keycloak and realm;
   - Postgresql db for Keycloak, with data persisted locally.
+- Receiver client and sender client stubs in Java;

 ## TODO